 These restrictions on the maritime transport of oil and oil products are subject to an exception known as the "Oil Price Cap", which means they do not apply where the price per barrel of the oil or oil products is below a specified price.
-The price caps are \$60 a barrel for crude oil; \$100 a barrel for premium petroleum products and \$45 for other petroleum products.
+For oil, the price is currently set at USD 60.
+For oil products, the restriction applies from 5 February 2023.